Understanding The Importer of Record (IOR)

 An Importer of Record (IOR) is a legal entity or individual responsible for ensuring that imported goods comply with all applicable customs regulations in the destination country.
 The IOR temporarily assumes ownership of the goods during the customs clearance and is accountable for duties, taxes, documentation, and adherence to regulatory requirements.

-To function as an IOR, the entity must have a physical presence and be locally registered in the destination country, enabling effective handling of any issues related to the importation process.
+To act as an IOR, the entity must have a physical presence in the destination country.
+This helps manage any issues with the importation process effectively.

 Importer Of Record Responsibilities